Americas Best In Medicine Logo

 New Relativity: A Unified Theory of the Organization of Matter and Energy in the Universe

-Einstein's theory of relativity makes a critical incorrect assumption, with rippling effects across all scientific disciplines.
-He fails to recognize that the superscript “²” implies a numerical relationship, which requires an automatic or instinctual understanding of that relationship—i.e., an interpreter to insert the correct effect of that function.
+Einstein’s theory of relativity makes a critically incorrect assumption, with rippling effects across all scientific disciplines.
+His formulas fail to recognize that the superscript “²” implies a numerical relationship, which requires an automatic or instinctual understanding of that mathematical relationship—i.e., an interpreter to insert the correct effect of that function.
 This significantly impacts our basic understanding of thermodynamics.

-No fundamental theorem of the universe can ever leave any of its components up to interpretation.
+No fundamental theorem of the universe can ever leave any of its components open to interpretation.
 It must contain universal absolutes and define their relationships to one another in order to be free of confounding qualifiers based on human interpretation.
+I therefore posit:

 E does not equal MC², because it includes a confounding operation.
 There must be another relationship between these variables that can be performed in such a way as to comply with the definition of a universal law.